Skip to main content

 Wyoming

-If you need guidance in navigating these laws or your state's laws, an attorney can help.
-A civil rights lawyer or health care lawyer can explain the protections provided above, along with any additional protections your state may provide.
+Laws on gender-affirming care are constantly in flux and vary by state.
+Also, the rules for adults differ from the rules for minors.
+It’s natural to feel overwhelmed and confused as to how these laws apply to you or your child.
+If you need help navigating these laws or your state’s laws, an attorney can help.
+A civil rights attorney or health care attorney can explain the protections provided above, along with any additional protections your state may provide.